SuadeLabs/fire/documentation/type.md

 ### other
 Other means it is known to **not** be one of the other types.
 If type is unknown it should just be left blank.

-### intl_org
-This is a list, CRR 118, referenced in LCR 10(g)

 ### financial
 Article 411 of the [CRR][crr]:
-> financial customer‧ means a customer that performs one or more of the activities listed in Annex I to Directive 2013/36/EU as its main business, or is one of the following:
+> financial customer means a customer that performs one or more of the activities listed in Annex I to Directive 2013/36/EU as its main business, or is one of the following:
 > (a) a credit institution;
 > (b) an investment firm;
 > (c) an SSPE;